Cornell Lab of Ornithology: Facilities

+In fall 2023, the Visitor Center underwent a multimillion-dollar redesign.
+It reopened in June 2024 with all new interactive exhibits.
+The Visitor Center is free to visit and accessible to all.
+The Visitor Center is open Tuesday through Sunday from 10:00 a.m. to 4:00 p.m. and closed on Mondays.

 Organization

 The Lab is an administrative unit within Cornell University.
 It has a separate 30-member Administrative Board that is appointed by the Cornell Board of Trustees.
-As of fiscal year 2010, the Lab has an annual budget of $20.5 million and income of $21.9 million.
+As of fiscal year 2023, the Lab has an annual budget of $45.4 million and income of $45.8 million.
 It has 18 senior staff, which includes eight holding Cornell faculty appointments.

-Citizen science
+Participatory Science

 Collecting the observations of everyday birders for scientific use is a hallmark of the Lab.
-Bird watchers of all ages and skill levels help gather the data needed to capture the big picture about the distribution and abundance of birds.
-Nearly 600,000 people participate in the Lab's projects.
-The eBird database allows birders to track any of the earth's 10,585 bird species to a single scientific database.
-As of October 2020, almost 47.7 million checklists have been recorded, including observations of 10,511 species.
+Birdwatchers of all ages and skill levels help gather the data needed to capture the big picture about the distribution and abundance of birds.
+Hundreds of thousands of people worldwide participate in the Lab's projects in the Center for Engagement in Science and Nature.
+The eBird project allows birders to report any of the Earth's more than 10,585 bird species to a single scientific database.
+As of July 2024, 127.5 million checklists have been recorded, reporting 10,826 species, from more than a million eBirders. eBird data and ground-breaking tools have formed the foundation for hundreds of scientific studies of birds.

-The Cornell Lab's citizen-science projects take place in all seasons and include Project FeederWatch, NestWatch, Celebrate Urban Birds, Birds in Forested Landscapes, CamClickr, and two projects in partnership with the National Audubon Society: eBird and the Great (Global) Backyard Bird Count.
-The Cornell Lab operates many NestCams which capture live video of nesting birds in the spring.
+The Cornell Lab's other participatory-science projects take place in all seasons and include Project FeederWatch, NestWatch, and Celebrate Urban Birds.
+Every February, the Lab, the Audubon Society, and Birds Canada host the 4-day Great Backyard Bird Count. which takes place all over the world.
+The Cornell Lab also operates many Bird Cams which stream live video of nesting birds in the spring.

+Education

+The Lab's Bird Academy and K–12 curricula take education about birds and nature to students of all ages.
+Bird Academy is home to a series of self-paced online courses about woodpeckers, hummingbirds, how to paint birds, photograph birds, improve bird ID skills, and much more.
+K–12 materials are aimed at both students and teachers, assisting them in teaching and learning how to think like a scientist.